gillchristian/gillchristian.github.io/public/articles/ts-earch-devlog-crazy-idea.md

 ## The proof of concept

-I shared the idea with my friend [Franco][6], who is much more pragmatic than I am, and he told my “Why don’t you build a proof of concept and see if it makes sense?”.
+I shared the idea with my friend [Franco][6], who is much more pragmatic than I am, and he told my “Why don’t you build a PoC and see if it makes sense?”.

-As a good proof of concept it had to be as simple as possible.
-A way to extract the type signatures from all the exported functions in a local directory and search them trough a simple UI.
+As a good PoC it had to be as simple as possible.
+A way to extract the type signatures from all the exported functions in a local directory and search them through a simple UI.

 You can find it [here][7].
 For now there is not much you can do with it and documentation is very basic.